swjones/nugridnotebooks/notebooks/modules/README.md

-##Widget modules##
+##widget_framework##
-Python modules using IPython widgets to add an interactive interface to Wendi.
+widget_framework.py contains the class framework.
+This class adds a framework that works with IPython widgets to produce interactive interfaces constructed from multiple widget commponets.